 Finally, the narrow design of a Landing Page also means, that your audience gets taken further and further away from the top of the page – which on a mobile devise will make it harder for them to leave, depending on the browser they're using.

+Color Scheme

 Colors can make a difference.
 Commonly, the color scheme of a Landing Page will be either red or orange largely.
 The reason for this is that these colors have been shown to make us more impulsive.